The one step fixed-lag particle smoother as a strategy to improve the prediction step of particle filtering: Introduction

 The resampling step is essential, without it we notice after a few time iterations an impoverishment of the particles: very few particles, even one, will concentrate all the likelihood; the other particles then become useless, the filter then loses track of the current state.

 This resampling step is therefore essential, but still it does not prevent another type of particle degeneracy \cite{arulampalam2002a, seongkeun_park2009a, doucet2011a, junyi_zuo2013a,tiancheng_li2014a}.
 The latter appears when the particles explore areas of the state space that are not in agreement with the new observation.
 This is due to the fact that in its classical version, especially in the case of BPF, the prediction step propagates the particles in the state space without taking into account the next observation.
-Thus, when weighting via likelihood, a large proportion of the particles may have almost zero weight, this phenomenon is aggravated by the machine epsilon.
+Thus, when we associate weights with particles using their value via the likelihood function, a large proportion of the particles may have almost zero weight, this phenomenon is aggravated by the machine epsilon.
 In the worst case, all the particles can have a zero weight, the filter has then completely lost track of the state evolution.

-To overcome this problem, it is relevant to take into account the following observation during the prediction step.

 To overcome this problem it is relevant to take into account the observations in the prediction step consisting in exploring the state space.
 The auxiliary particle filter (APF) \cite{pitt1999a,pitt2001a} is one of the first attempts to take into account the observation in the prediction step.
 One can consult the review articles \cite{godsill2019a, godsill2001b} concerning the possibilities of improvement of particle filters.